nilium/NUIToolkit/README.md

 With that done, you can import ngui.bmx into your source code wherever you like, like so: `Import "ngui.bmx"`

-After that, you can use NGUI however you want.
-This typically involves instantiating an instance of NGUI and then adding windows to it and views to those windows.
+After that, you can use NUIT however you want.
+This typically involves instantiating an instance of NUIT and then adding windows to it and views to those windows.

 There is no documentation at present, since various design flaws